top of page

 Summer Learning for Kids With ADHD and Dyslexia: Why Catch-Up Programs Aren't Enough

 Most families respond to a hard school year by packing summer with tutoring, literacy camps, and catch-up programs.
-A National Board Certified Teacher and Reading Specialist with 25 years in Title I classrooms explains why that instinct can backfire — and what ADHD and dyslexia brains actually need to arrive at September ready.
+A National Board Certified Teacher and Reading Specialist with 25 years in classrooms across multiple states explains why that instinct can backfire — and what ADHD and dyslexia brains actually need to arrive at September ready.

 Kelly Sutherland